pstek84/patentsview/README.md

 # patentsview
-Add-ons to PatentsView databases from the USPTO for Research
+Add-ons to PatentsView databases from the USPTO for Research using R